|Edition Number:||7||SCC Approved:||--|

-1.2 A fundamental NCS provides audible and visual communication between patients and staff in a health care facility and conforms to the minimum requirements established in the Health Care Facilities Code, NFPA 99, and the National Electrical Code, NFPA 70.
+1.2 A fundamental NCS provides audible and visual communication between patients and staff in a health care facility and conforms to the minimum requirements established in the Health Care Failities Code, NFPA 99, and the National Eletrial Code, NFPA 70.

 1.3 Accessory equipment or devices which are intended to be interfaced with a fundamental NCS to initiate routine calls or supplementary operation and which do not initiate emergency or code call signaling can be evaluated for compliance with applicable requirements described in this standard.

 1.4 A minimal fundamental NCS performs the following operations:

 a) Call Initiation – Activation of a staff or patient request for assistance via fixed or portable call initiation station,

 b) Notification – Call annunciation (audible and visual) at a primary nurse control station,

 c) Notification – Call-placed indicator (visual) on the call initiation station,